metadevpro/cal/cal.md

 - plural name:  `/black-cats` (recommended)
 - singular name:  `/black-cat`  (to avoid)

-Endpoint described in this document are OPTIONAL: the can be implemented or excluded depending on the requirements.
+End-points described in this document are OPTIONAL: they can be implemented or excluded depending on the requirements.
 But if the functionality is present, the end-point is expected to be compatible as described in this document for easy discoverability.

 ### Verbs usage